le-bananafish/website-source/README.md

 # NOTICE

-This repository is licensed under the following conditions.
-This does not include the `/themes/sam` or `/sebastianlau` folders which have their own terms.
+All the templating, layouts and code related to Hugo are licensed under the following conditions.
+See below for exceptions.

     Copyright 2018 Sebastian Lau